-After you install ack-onepilot, Application Real-Time Monitoring Service (ARMS) starts to monitor your application.
+After you install ack-onepilot, Application Real-Time Monitoring Service (ARMS) monitors your Java application deployed in Container Service for Kubernetes (ACK) or Container Compute Service (ACS).
 You can view the monitoring data, such as the application topology, interface calls, and abnormal and slow transactions.
-This topic describes how to automatically install an ARMS agent for a Java application deployed in Container Service for Kubernetes (ACK).
+This topic describes how to install an ARMS agent for a Java application deployed in ACK or ACS.

 The Application Monitoring component ack-onepilot is an agent installation assistant which installs the ARMS agents for various languages.
 It automatically prepares ARMS agent packages and sets up the environment for agents to report data in a container environment.
 For information about the working principles of ack-onepilot, see Working principles of the ack-onepilot component.

 The old component arms-pilot is no longer maintained.
 You can install the new component ack-onepilot to monitor your application.
 The ack-onepilot component is fully compatible with arms-pilot.
 You can seamlessly install ack-onepilot without the need to modify application configurations.
-For more information, see How do I install ack-onepilot and uninstall arms-pilot?
+For more information, see How do I uninstall arms-pilot and install ack-onepilot?

 Prerequisites

-An ACK cluster is created.
-You can create an ACK dedicated cluster, ACK managed cluster, or ACK Serverless cluster based on your business requirements.
+ACK cluster: You can create an ACK managed cluster, ACK dedicated cluster, or ACK Serverless cluster, or a registered cluster, based on your business requirements.

 A namespace is created in the cluster.
 For more information, see Manage namespaces and resource quotas.
 The namespace used in this example is arms-demo.